open-component-model/ocm-spec/doc/appendix/D/README.md

 *Algorith Name:* `RSASSA-PKCS1-V1_5`

-After the digest for the normalised component-descriptor is calculated, it can be signed using RSASSA-PKCS1-V1_5 as signature.algorithm.
-The corresponding signature is stored hex encoded in signature.value with a mediaType of application/vnd.ocm.signature.rsa.
+After the digest for the normalised component-descriptor is calculated, it can be

+signed using RSASSA-PKCS1-V1_5 as signature.algorithm.
+The corresponding signature is stored hex encoded in `signature.value` with a `mediaType` of
+`application/vnd.ocm.signature.rsa`.

 ## Verification Procedure